mackness/Personal-Notes/graph_ql/graph_ql.md

 ```

 Why? well in this case top level resolvers are delegating to child resolvers.
 If we consider how `Owner.cat.name` is being resolved first the top level `owner` resolver runs which returns an empty object and since that's supposed to be an owner type it tells GQL to go look up the fields for the `Owner` type.
 Since the `Owner` type exits it run the Owner type field resolvers that we asked for in the query in this case it's name and cat.
 Name resolves to a Scalar type so we're done for that field. cat on the other hand resolves to a `Cat` type and the owner.cat resolver returned an empty object so that tells GQL to go look up the `Cat` type resolvers, since the `Cat` type exists and it has resolvers we continue to run the Cat.name resolver since that's what we asked for in the query and that resolves down to a Scalar type so we're done.

+### Basics of authenticating a user

+The auth logic should live in the [context function](https://github.com/mackness/apollo-tutorial/blob/0276f8d73a558e6b25c91493a64c6543b7574e83/start/server/src/index.js#L14) that is passed to `ApolloClient` constructor as part of the configuration object.
+That function will run on each request and the object that is reurned by that function is mapped to the context parameter of each resolver function.
+That's helpful because we can use that information in a resolver function to determine the user's auth state.